citrusframework/citrus-simulator/README.md

 There are multiple ways to identify the simulator scenario form incoming request messages:

 * Message-Type: Each request message type (XML root QName) results in a separate simulator scenario
+* REST request mappings: Identifies the scenario based on Http method and resource path on server
 * SOAP Action: Each SOAP action value defines a simulator scenario
 * Message Header: Any SOAP or Http message header value specifies a new simulator scenario
 * XPath payload: An XPath expression is evaluated on the message payload to identify the scenario

 Once the simulator scenario is identified the respective test logic builder is executed.
-The Citrus test logic provides proper SOAP response messages as a result to the calling client.
-The response messages can hold dynamic values and the simulator is able to perform complex testing logic.
-The test logic is built in Java classes that use the Citrus test DSL for defining the simulator scenario steps.
+The Citrus test logic provides proper response messages as a result to the calling client.
+The response messages can hold dynamic values and the simulator is able to perform complex response generating logic.
+The test logic is built in Java classes that use the Citrus test
+DSL for defining the simulator scenario steps.

 Features
 ---------

-* Implements any SOAP interface (WSDL)
+* Implements any of the interfaces: SOAP (WSDL), REST, JMS, File
-* Powerful SOAP response simulation (dynamic identifiers, SOAP fault simulation, etc.)
+* Powerful response simulation (dynamic identifiers, fault simulation, value extraction, etc.)
 * Easy message definition (Citrus Java DSL)
 * XSD schema validation of incoming requests
+* JSON message format handling
 * Powerful header support (SOAP Action, SOAP header fragments, Http headers)

 Quick start